 If you leave the airport in Panama City, you would have to go through immigration.
 If lines are long, it could easily take an hour each way, so you’d have to factor in an extra two hours for your layover.
 The problem is that you can’t know in advance how long the lines will be.
 It could even take two hours each way.

-3. What Are the Covid-19 Entry Restrictions?
+3. Are there any Covid-19 Entry Restrictions?

 4. Did You Check In Already?